-- A. No person shall cause, suffer, allow, or permit the operation of any source of sound on any source property listed in III.(A) above in such a manner as to create a sound level that equals or exceeds the sound level limits set forth in Tables I, II or III when measured at or within the real property line of any of the receiving properties listed in Tables I, II or III except as specified in VI(B). - B. Impulsive Sound.
+- A. No person shall cause, suffer, allow, or permit the operation of any source of sound on any source property listed in §302.A in such a manner as to create a sound level that equals or exceeds the sound level limits set forth in Tables I or II when measured at or within the real property line of any of the receiving properties listed in Tables I or II except as specified in §304.B. - B. Impulsive Sound.
 Between 7:00 a.m. and 10:00 p.m., impulsive sound shall not equal or exceed 80 decibels.
 Between 10:00 p.m. and 7:00 a.m., impulsive sound which occurs less than four times in any hour shall not equal or exceed 80 decibels.
 Impulsive sound which repeats four or more times in any hour shall be measured as continuous sound and shall meet the requirements as shown in Tables I and II.